College Counseling: The Application

 - Demonstrated Interest in the College: Colleges appreciate students who have expressed interest in attending, and they assess this interest in a variety of ways: campus visits, email contacts, on-campus or alumni interviews, attendance at high school visits, meetings at a college fair, and so on.
 It is wise to inform a school that you are interested through the means listed above.
 Continued contact with the school is important, but be sure not to overwhelm them with your communication.

-- Minority Students: Recognizing the advantages of multicultural diversity in the collegiate setting, colleges seek an ethnically and racially diverse population, and under-represented minorities are actively recruited.
+- Underrepresented Students: Recognizing the advantages of multicultural diversity in the collegiate setting, colleges seek an ethnically and racially diverse population, and under-represented minorities are actively recruited.
 Different campuses define the under-represented population specific to their institutions.
-While a college will be looking for evidence of achievement and a prediction of success, minority student status may be an advantage in the admission process.

 - First-Generation Students: A first-generation college student is defined as a student whose parent(s)/legal guardian(s) have not completed a bachelor’s degree.